 Guest Departure Date & Time:

-The student host assumes responsibility for the welfare of guests between the ages of 11 and 16 and those without photo identification.
+The host assumes responsibility for the welfare of guests between the ages of 11 and 16 and those without photo identification.